sensu-community/monitoring-checks/README.md

 3. All Assets used must be registered and hosted on [Bonsai](https://bonsai.sensu.io).

 4. Asset resources must include a version reference in their name.
+For example `sensu-plugins/sensu-plugins-disk-checks:5.0.1`.

 5. Check definitions should recommend one or more named subscriptions.
 At a minimum this should include the corresponding sub-directory as the default